 It was definitely hard at first.
-I didn’t know that many people, I still had university and work in the city and not much open on a Sunday in regional towns (it is much better now).
+I didn’t know that many people, and I still had university and work in the city.
+And not much was open on a Sunday in regional towns (it is much better now).

-But as time went on, and it became evident that this move would be permanent for us, and I started to love it more and more.
+But as time went on, and it became evident that this move would be permanent for us.
+So I started to love it more and more.

 I found work closer to home and relocated to a university that was closer – and actually with a better course.
 I was no longer commuting huge distances and spending a fortune on parking.
 And for the first time in my life, I was SAVING money and had all this free time.

 Fast forward a few years, to our mid-twenties, and we decided to make the leap and buy our first home.
-A process we expected to be extremely difficult with all the stories about how hard it was for first home buyers, but surprisingly it wasn’t.
+A process we expected to be extremely difficult from hearing stories about how hard it was for first home buyers.
+But surprisingly, it wasn’t.

-Houses were extremely affordable in our area, with lots of existing homes available, as well as an abundance of new housing in both estates and acreage around.
+Houses were extremely affordable in our area, with lots of existing homes available.
+There was also an abundance of new housing in both estates and acreage around.